ohadsahar/lumigo-test-app-appforce/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Important

+The branch "aws_services" uses AWS services.

+Use of the following services:
+API Gateway, DynamoDB, Lambda, IAM, CloudWatch

 ## A little about the project

 Task management application - written in React with next.js.